 In 2021, the US Department of Justice launched a criminal proceeding against two men suspected of running a massive YouTube Content ID scam.

-By falsely claiming to own the rights to more than 50,000 copyrighted songs, the scammers generated more than $23 million in revenue.
+By falsely claiming to own the rights to more than 50,000 songs, the pair generated more than $23 million in revenue.

-In 2022, the first defendant confessed to his part in the copyright swindle by pleading guilty.
-Webster Fernandez admitted it was a simple scheme: find Latin music that wasn’t yet monetized on YouTube and claim the content as their own.
+Last year, the first defendant confessed to his part in the copyright swindle by pleading guilty.
+Webster Fernandez admitted it was a simple scheme: find Latin American music that wasn’t yet monetized on YouTube and claim the content as their own.